-To see the best of St. Vincent and the Grenadines' Arts and Crafts, visit the National Exhibition, the Christmas or Carnival Arts and Crafts fairs and special events held at the Cruise Ship Berth.
+To see the best of Saint Vincent and the Grenadines' Arts and Crafts, visit the National Exhibition, the Christmas or Carnival Arts and Crafts fairs and special events held at the Cruise Ship Berth.
 During showcases of the Island’s Cottage Industries and Artists’ Studios, discover an eclectic array of beauty, function and whimsy, from oil paintings and conch shell galleons to egg shell mosaics and coconut helicopters.
-Handcrafted clothing and shoes, steel pans, goatskin drums, books by, and about Vincentians, jewellery, carnival dolls and a variety of wood carvings can also be found.
+Handcrafted clothing and shoes, steel pans, goatskin drums, books by, and about Vincentians, jewellers, carnival dolls and a variety of wood carvings can also be found.

 The fibres and flowers of the island’s wood and grasslands are the raw materials for much traditional craft and modern art work.
 See how bamboo, banana fibre, palm leaves, grass and flower petals are crafted into hats, mats, slippers, toys, baskets and pictures of Island life.

 At other times see a selection of work during short walks through Kingstown, upstairs at the new Kingstown Vegetable Market or at the Craft Outlet in Frenches.
 The National Trust building, (ask for “the Old Public Library”) upstairs the Alliance Francaise, is the venue for exhibitions for young artists; hosted by local and guest painters.